 The PLUM (Public Lectures Unveiling Math) lecture series is aimed at a general audience and is focused on promoting mathematics in general by presenting inspiring stories about mathematics.
 Lectures may describe an incredible journey for finding fundamental truths or could be about how mathematics is used for real world applications.
-PLUM is supported by the iiD, by the Department of Math, by the Department of ECE, and by Duke Undergraduate Math Union.
+The PLUM is supported by the generosity of Goh Peng Ooi, by the Department of Math, and by Duke iiD.

 SWiM (Summer Workshop in Mathematics) is a 9-day workshop for female rising senior high school students interested in mathematics.
 All students currently in their junior year of high school are eligible to apply.
 Participants in the workshop will attend two mathematical courses, and in the afternoon work in groups on an exploration topic related to a course of their choice.
 Throughout the workshop students will meet undergraduate students, graduate students and faculty of the Department of Mathematics at Duke University.